pavanpreet-gandhi/fetch-ai-hackathon/README.md

 ### Features and Limitations of the current repository:
 - [x] All agents work end to end
 - [x] All agents are interoperable
+- [ ] All agents work with the same requirements
 - [ ] All agents are functioning within the micro-agent architechture
 - [ ] Product is working end-to-end on micro-agents